-4800.10 Awards and Prize Money
+481000.10 Awards and Prize Money

 Team members and substitutes are to receive medals and awards presented to the team.
-Prize money is awarded to the team as a whole.
+Prize money is awarded individually to those team as a whole members who started in the competition to the team as a whole.